-The sissoo tree (Dalbergia sissoo) is similar in appearance to the ficus tree, but they do have greater tolerance to frost.
+The sissoo tree (Dalbergia sissoo) is similar in appearance to the ficus tree.
+They do however have greater tolerance to frost.

 Like ficus trees, sissoo trees do grow quite large but I no longer recommend them for average size residential landscapes.
-The photo of the tree above was taken four years after it was planted from a 15-gallon container and it rapidly grew even larger.
-This tree made it’s debut in the Phoenix area about 15 years ago and rapidly became quite popular for its lush green beauty.
+The photo of the tree above was taken four years after it was planted from a 15-gallon container.
+It rapidly grew even larger.
+This tree made it’s debut in the Phoenix area about 15 years ago.
+It has become quite popular for its lush green beauty.

 Photo: 3 Sissoo Trees

 Careful Planning is the Best Approach for Ficus or Sissoo Tree Placement

 The allure of Ficus nitida trees is undeniable, but careful planning and consideration are necessary to ensure a harmonious coexistence between these magnificent trees and your landscape.
 Understanding their susceptibility to frost damage and their potential for significant growth is vital for making informed decisions.